javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 Then handlers react on it as if it were a regular browser event.
 If the event was created with the `bubbles` flag, then it bubbles.

 In the example below the `click` event is initiated in JavaScript.
-The handler works same way as if the button was clicked:
+The handler works the same way as if the button was clicked:

 ```html run no-beautify
 <button id="elem" onclick="alert('Click!');">Autoclick</button>